gideongeny/moonlight-films/README.md

 Official website: [https://streamlux.vercel.app/](https://streamlux.vercel.app/)

+🔍 **Find us on Google:** Search for "StreamLux" or "StreamLux movies" on Google to discover our platform.
+The website is indexed and searchable on Google Search.

 **Note:** The website has been rebranded from Moonlight Films to StreamLux.
 The project uses Firebase for authentication and data storage, and integrates with multiple APIs for content discovery.

 ## Content Sources